 Loan-to-Value (LTV) Ratio

-The FHA streamline refinance program does not apply a maximum loan-to-value (LTV) ratio which makes it ideal for FHA borrowers who are underwater on their homes (mortgage balance is greater than the value of their property).
+The FHA streamline refinance program does not apply a maximum loan-to-value (LTV) ratio which makes it ideal for borrowers who are underwater on their homes (mortgage balance is greater than the value of their property).
 It is usually impossible to refinance your mortgage if you are underwater on your home.
 Because the program does not use a maximum LTV ratio, lender do not require an appraisal report which saves borrowers money and time.

 15 and 30 year fixed rate mortgages and certain adjustable rate mortgages (ARMs) are eligible for the FHA Streamline Refinance Program.
 Interest only mortgages are not allowed.

 Except for including the cost of the upfront FHA mortgage insurance premium (MIP), your mortgage balance cannot increase which means you are required to pay for all other closing costs out of pocket or use a "no cost" mortgage.
-For example, if your current mortgage balance is $153,000 then your new FHA loan amount can be no greater than $153,000 plus your upfront FHA MIP fee.
-Please note that if you select a "no cost" mortgage, your closing costs are included in the mortgage amount but you pay a higher interest rate, which may end up costing you more money over the life of the loan.
+For example, if your current mortgage balance is $153,000 then your new FHA loan amount can be no greater than $153,000 plus your upfront MIP fee.
+Please note that if you select a "no cost" mortgage, your closing costs are included in the mortgage amount but you pay a higher mortgage rate, which may end up costing you more money over the life of the loan.